rezz1777/roku-blocklist/README.md

 # roku-blocklist

-Roku blocklist for pi-hole or pfblocker.
+Roku blocklist for dns sinkholes like pi-hole/pfblockerng or other netfilters.